Gaiberg

 Gaiberg is a municipality in the Rhein-Neckar-Kreis of Baden-Württemberg.

 Geography

-The state certified climatic health resort (Luftkurort) sits on the border of the Odenwald and the Kraichgau within the Neckartal-Odenwald national park, about 10 km south of Heidelberg.
+The state certified climatic health resort (Luftkurort) sits on the border of the Odenwald and the Kraichgau within the Neckartal-Odenwald nature park, about 10 km south of Heidelberg.

 To the south of Gaiberg lies Leimen.
 To the north and west lies Heidelberg.
 To the east lies Bammental.

 History

 The settlement which appeared in the late Middle Ages, was bought by the Electorate of the Palatinate in 1419.
 In 1803 Gaiberg became part of Baden.

 Government

 Gaiberg belongs to the Neckargemünd municipal association.
 The seat of the municipal association is in Neckargemünd.

 Municipal council

 In addition to the chairperson and mayor, there are 12 councilors.

 Coat of arms

 The coat of arms is based on a court seal from 1751.
 It depicts a column next to a tree.
 The meaning of the symbols is not explained.
 In 1900 the municipality adopted the coat of arms at the suggestion of the General State Archiv.

 The flag is green and white and was awarded by the Ministry of the Interior in 1956.